yhayat1/python-labs/Cloud-Automation/GCP/LAB05-Cloud-Monitoring-Metrics/README.md

 # GCP LAB05 - Retrieve Cloud Monitoring Metrics with Python

-In this lab, you'll use Python and the Google Cloud Monitoring API to access real-time metrics from your GCP services.
-This is a key skill for visibility, alerting, and health monitoring in cloud-native environments.
+In this lab, you'll use Python and the Google Cloud Monitoring API to access and analyze real-time performance metrics from your GCP resources.
+This essential skill enables visibility, automated reporting, and proactive health monitoring in cloud environments.

 ---

 ## 🎯 Objectives

 By the end of this lab, you will:
-- Authenticate with the Cloud Monitoring API
+- Connect to the Cloud Monitoring API and authenticate properly
-- Query metrics for a specific GCP service (e.g., Compute Engine)
+- Query time-series metrics for GCP resources (e.g., Compute Engine instances)
-- Display time series data in a readable format
+- Format and display complex monitoring data in user-friendly formats
+- Plot metric data to visualize performance patterns
+- Understand how to extend monitoring scripts for different metrics

 ---

 ## 🧰 Prerequisites

-- GCP project with Compute Engine or another monitored resource
+- Google Cloud account with an active project
+- At least one monitored resource (Compute Engine VM, Cloud SQL instance, etc.)
-- Cloud Monitoring API enabled
+- Cloud Monitoring API enabled in your project
-- Service account with Monitoring Viewer role
+- Service account with Monitoring Viewer role (roles/monitoring.viewer)
+- Service account key file (JSON) downloaded to your local machine
-- Python 3.8+ and `google-cloud-monitoring` installed
+- Python 3.8 or higher installed

 ---